History of Somalis in Minneapolis–Saint Paul

 Somalis are an ethnic group in the Minneapolis–Saint Paul metropolitan area that makes up the largest Somali diasporas in the United States.
-By 2018, approximately 43,000 people born in Somalia were living in Minnesota, and approximately 94,000 Minnesotans spoke Somali, Amharic, or a related language at home.
+By 2018, approximately 43,000 people born in Somalia were living in Minnesota, and approximately 94,000 Minnesotans spoke Somali language at home.

 History

-Ethnic Somalis first emigrated to the Twin Cities as voluntary migrants in the 1980s and earlier.
-Other Somalis arrived in the United States after the start of the civil war in Somalia during the early 1990s, or from other parts of Greater Somalia.
+Ethnic Somalis first emigrated to the Twin Cities in the United States after the start of the civil war in Somalia during the early 1990s, or from other parts of Greater Somalia.
 Many of the newer arrivals moved to Minnesota through voluntary agencies (VOLAGS), who helped them settle in.
 Somalis who had arrived earlier also assisted the more recent immigrants.

 Somalis in the Twin Cities and elsewhere in the United States often send resources to their extended families abroad, remittances that were facilitated by the signing of the Money Remittances Improvement Act.
 Following a greatly improved security situation in Somalia in 2012, many Somali U.S. residents have also begun returning to Mogadishu and other parts of the country.
 A few of the homeward-bound immigrants along with some American-born associates have been sought and/or prosecuted for allegedly providing material support to the Al-Shabaab and Islamic State political militant groups.
 However, according to intelligence officials, fewer expatriates were joining the groups' ranks by late 2013.
 Most of the returnees have instead repatriated for investment opportunities and to take part in the ongoing post-conflict reconstruction process in Somalia.
 Participating in the renovation of schools, hospitals, roads and other infrastructure, they have played a leading role in the capital's recovery and have also helped propel the local real estate market.

 Demographics

 In early 2016, the Minnesota Demographers Office gave an estimate that there are between 40,200 and 52,400 Somalis in Minnesota, although some from the Somali community put the number as high as 80,000.
-These estimates include people born in Somalia and of Somalia descent.
+These estimates include people born in Somalia and of Somali descent.
 Somalis in Minnesota reside throughout the Twin Cities metropolitan area and the surrounding towns.
 Many Somalis inhabit Minneapolis' Cedar-Riverside neighborhood, particularly newly arrived immigrants.
 Somali professionals often move to the suburbs to raise their children in a more secure environment away from the inner city.
 Although Somalis have established ethnic enclaves, there is an easy commute between Somali areas and the wider metropolis.